suryakapoor124/AI_therapist/README.md

 # 🧠 AI Therapist

-*A conversational companion designed to listen, reflect, and respond with empathy.*
+*A conversational AI companion designed to listen, reflect, and respond with empathy — via text or voice.*

 ---

 ## 🌟 Overview

-AI Therapist is an application that provides therapy-like support through natural, interactive conversations.
+AI Therapist is an interactive web application that provides **therapy-style support** through natural conversations.
-Users can talk via **voice** or **text**, and the AI responds concisely with empathetic, personalized replies.
+Users can communicate via **voice** or **text**, receiving thoughtful, empathetic replies.
-It is built to encourage self-expression while avoiding generic or cliché advice.
+The app encourages self-expression and reflection while avoiding generic or impersonal advice.

 ---

 ## ✨ Key Features

-- **Two Modes of Use**
+* **Two Modes of Use**

-  - **Normal Mode** → Login/Signup with a personal profile.
+  * **Normal Mode** → Login/Signup with a personal profile for mood tracking and progress.
-  - **Anonymous Mode** → Instant access without registration.
+  * **Anonymous Mode** → Quick access without registration; sessions are private.

-- **Voice & Text Conversations**
+* **Voice & Text Conversations**
-  Seamless switch between speaking and typing.
-Responses are returned in **both text and realistic speech**.

-- **Authentic AI Dialogue**
-  Therapist-style conversations that prioritize listening and gentle guidance.
+  Users can type messages or speak naturally.
+Responses include **text** and **AI-generated speech**, giving a realistic conversational experience.

+* **Therapist-Style Interaction**
+  Engages users with **empathetic dialogue**, active listening cues, and gentle guidance rather than standard responses.

-- **Lightweight User Profile**
+* **Lightweight User Profile**
-  Track moods and streaks in Normal Mode.
-Anonymous sessions remain private.
+  Tracks mood history, conversation streaks, and user session data (Normal Mode only).

+* **Real-Time Audio Feedback**
+  Voice responses are generated in real-time, providing a natural interaction flow.

+* **Crisis Detection & Alerts**
+  AI identifies critical situations and triggers alert messages to encourage seeking professional help.

 ---

-## 🏗️ High-Level Architecture
+## 🏗️ Tech Stack & Architecture

-- **Frontend**: User interface with chat and voice capabilities.
+* **Frontend**: React + Tailwind CSS; fully responsive chat interface with **text bubbles**, **voice panel**, and **animated UI elements** like dynamic orb and mic controls.
-- **Backend**: FastAPI service managing conversation flow and integrations.
+* **Backend**: FastAPI service handling conversation logic, session management, and integration with AI models.
-- **AI Model**: Large-scale language model generating therapist-like responses.
+* **AI Model**: Large language model for therapist-style text generation.
-- **Speech Processing**: STT and TTS modules for voice interaction.
+* **Speech Modules**:

+  * **STT (Speech-to-Text)** → Converts user voice input to text.
+  * **TTS (Text-to-Speech)** → Generates realistic voice replies.
-- **Database**: Lightweight storage for profile data in Normal Mode.
+* **Database**: Lightweight storage for user profiles, session data, and conversation history in Normal Mode.

 ---

 ## ⚠️ Disclaimer

-AI Therapist is **not a replacement for professional therapy**.
+**AI Therapist is not a substitute for professional therapy.**
-It is a supportive tool designed to encourage reflection and self-expression.
+It is a supportive tool designed to encourage reflection, self-expression, and emotional awareness.

----
+In case of crisis, users should seek help from licensed mental health professionals.